-- b.
-The applicant has proposed an alternative design that meets or exceeds the requirements set forth in the ordinance performance standards. - c.
-The Planning Board has on file or is otherwise in possession of sufficient documentation or evidence to support the requested waiver. - 2.
+The For submission requirements only, the Planning Board has on file or is otherwise in possession of sufficient documentation or evidence to

+- c. support the requested waiverrelated to the required submission. - 2.
 The Planning Board may only consider a waiver request when the applicant has submitted a written waiver request.
 The Planning Board shall review the waiver request and if it meets the criteria stated above shall approve the request and submit its decision to the applicant in writing.
 If the Planning Board finds that the waiver request does not meet the criteria for a waiver, it shall deny the waiver and submit its decision in writing to the applicant.